top of page

 Reif-Stice, C.E. & Smith-Frigerio, S. (Accepted, expected 2025).
 “Hey!
 Dr. Kat, Epidemiologist”: Experts efforts to correct COVID-19 misinformation and disinformation campaigns on social media.
 In K. Chernin & B. Bruner (Eds.)
 Public interest communications: Foundation, influence, and importance.
 Lexington.

 Smith-Frigerio, S. & Reif-Stice, C.E.
-(Accepted, expected Summer 2025).
+(Accepted, expected 2025).
 Anti-stigma, peer support, and advocacy efforts regarding mental health concerns by laypersons on TikTok.
 In R. Ahmed, Y. Mao & P. Jain (Eds.)
 Handbook of Communication and Health Disparities.
 Palgrave.

 Perreault, M. & Smith-Frigerio, S. (2024).
 In the end, COVID-19 goes on and on.
 In Crisis communication case studies on COVID-19: Multidimensional perspectives and applications, Eds.
 Mildred Perreault & Sarah Smith-Frigerio.
 Peter Lang.